Language Translation

 Partner Incentive Program

-The Indiana DNR and the National Deer Association have started a program to collect samples for CWD testing with the help of taxidermists and meat processors.
-In the 2024-2025 hunting season, partners from select areas will be asked to participate based on available funding and coverage.
+Indiana DNR and the National Deer Association have started a program to collect samples for CWD testing with the help of taxidermists and meat processors.
+In the 2025-2026 hunting season, partners will be asked to participate based on available funding and coverage.

 Participating partners will collect the two retropharyngeal lymph nodes found in the neck of white-tailed deer and provide the approximate age of the deer.
-The DNR will pay partners $10 for each viable sample they collect.
-DNR will provide sampling supplies and training to all participating taxidermists.
+DNR will pay partners $10 for each viable sample they collect and will provide sampling supplies and training to all participating taxidermists.
 Partners will use a provided sample datasheet with corresponding barcoded stickers to record the information that needs to be collected from the hunter.

 Hunters will be able to look up the results of their deer’s CWD test online three to four weeks after the samples are collected from the partner.